New South Wales' second-largest city, Newcastle is a thriving metropolis with cool cafés and beautiful beaches.

 Relax like a local on a coastal walk

-Newcastle’s Bathers Way is a scenic two hour or five kilometre (three mile) walk stretching from the lighthouse at Nobbys Headland to the coastal wilderness of Glenrock Reserve and the early coal workings at Burwood Beach.
-Along the way you'll soak up some of Newcastle’s rich indigenous and convict heritage, with yellow information signs providing historical information along the way.
-Take note of the historical site of Fort Scratchley, the only fort in Australia to have engaged the enemy in a maritime attack and Nobbys breakwall, which had its foundations laid by convict gangs; and be sure to take your swimming costume to enjoy secret swimming spots along the way.
+Newcastle’s Bathers Way is a scenic two-hour, five-kilometre (three-mile) walk stretching from the lighthouse at Nobbys Headland to the coastal wilderness of Glenrock Reserve and the early coal workings at Burwood Beach.
+Along the way you'll soak up some of Newcastle’s rich Aboriginal and convict heritage, with yellow information signs providing historical information along the way.
+Take note of the historical site of Fort Scratchley, the only fort in Australia to have engaged the enemy in a maritime attack and Nobbys breakwall, which had its foundations laid by convict gangs; and be sure to bring your swimming costume to enjoy secret swimming spots along the way.

 There are few cities in the world that have a city centre surrounded by eight beaches.
 Newcastle is one of them.
-From Merewether and Newcastle Beach, which has the Art Deco pavilion and Newcastle Ocean Baths, to Nobbys, Dixon Park, Bogey Hole (carved into ocean rocks by convicts in 1820), and Bar Beach, there is a favourite spot for everyone.
-Whether you're a pro-surfer or a novice, you'll love Newcastle's most famous beach, Merewether, which features both white sand and spectacular waves.
-Four times world surfing champion, Mark Richards and 1991 world longboard champion, Martin McMillan live here.
+From Merewether and Newcastle Beach, which has the Art Deco pavilion and Merewether Ocean Baths, to Nobbys, Dixon Park, Bogey Hole (carved into ocean rocks by convicts in 1820), and Bar Beach, there is a favourite spot for everyone.
+You'll love Newcastle's most famous beach, Merewether, which features both white sand and spectacular waves.
 Newcastle’s Surfest festival, Australia’s largest surf festival, is held at Merewether every February.
 You can learn to surf or hone your skills with Surfest Surf School which operates out of Nobbys beach.
-Remember, always swim between the red and yellow flags which is the area surf lifesavers identify as the safest spot to swim.
+Remember, always swim between the red and yellow flags when swimming.

 Make your trip happen